JacquesBonet/loopback-next/docs/site/Validation-REST-layer.md

     if (request.url === '/coffee-shops') {
       // if this is a validation error if (httpError.statusCode === 422) {
-        // you can customize the error message and status code here const newError = {
+        const newError = {
           message: 'My customized validation error message',
           code: 'VALIDATION_FAILED',